Showing posts with label Peter Pan. Show all posts

 After successfully finding a gay romance tucked into the final scene of Falling for Christmas, I decided to check out some other recent Christmas movies to see if a gay character snuck in under the noses of the homophobes.
 First up, Christmas on Repeat, because it features one of those day-keeps-repeating plotlines, and Matthew Lawrence (sigh), one of the trio of muscle-hunk brothers who brightened the 2000s.

-Scene 1: Andrea has fallen asleep at the office again, because she's a workaholic, but not to worry, her assistant got presents for her husband and kids, and arranged for bonuses for the office staff.
-On her way out, her boss, Nick (Matthew Lawrence, sigh) stops her: they have to shoot a commercial tomorrow, and the guy in charge of the account is taking Christmas off, so...
+Scene 1: The day before Christmas.
+Andrea spent the night in her office, because she's a workaholic, but not to worry, her assistant got presents for her husband and kids, and arranged for bonuses for the office staff.
+On her way out, her boss, Nick (Matthew Lawrence, sigh) stops her: they have to shoot a commercial tomorrow -- on Christmas Day -- and the guy in charge of the account is taking Christmas off, so...
 No fair!
 Why don't you do it?

 She calls her husband, John (Gary Poux), to say she's on the way home.
-He is upset, because that means she will want to cook breakfast, and she's an awful cook.
-Wait, how is she going to fall in love with Nick?
-Maybe she's just the conduit, and Nick will be the one who falls in love.
+He is upset, because that means she will want to cook breakfast and she's an awful cook.
+Wait, how is she going to fall in love with the Boss?
+Maybe she's just the conduit, and the Boss will fall in love with someone else.

 Scene 2: She stops to buy some groceries -- the supermarket parking lot is empty on Christmas Eve?
 And the donation-collecting Santa Claus knows her name.
 Creepy.
 He points out that there will be a shooting star tomorrow night with "off the charts" magic.